-From the vibrant purple lupines to the delicate pink lady’s slipper, Minnesota is home to a variety of native wildflowers that are a joy to behold.
+From the vibrant purple lupines to the delicate pink lady’s slipper, Minnesota is home to a variety of native wildflowers.

-Whether you’re an outdoor junkie like myself, a photographer, or just looking to see something new, here are the top places to see wildflowers in Minnesota.
+Whether you’re an outdoor junkie like me, a photographer, or just looking to see something new, here are the top places to see wildflowers in Minnesota.

 What are the best places to see wildflowers in Minnesota?

 Minnesota is home to many beautiful landscapes, including all the beautiful wildflowers that bloom.
 Here are some of the top places to see wildflowers in Minnesota:

 The Eloise Butler Wildflower Garden in Minneapolis is the oldest public wildflower garden.
 It’s home to a wide variety of native wildflowers.
 This 15-acre site is in the Theodore Wirth park and is a great place to view native wildflowers in the spring and summer.

 The North Shore Scenic Drive, which runs along the Lake Superior shoreline, comes alive.